Oberon00/cpptutorial/intro.rst

 and ones is not really feasible: it is very hard to write such :dfn:`machine code` correctly, and even harder to read.
 To solve this problem, :dfn:`assembler languages` were created.
-I use the plural here, because, like with bitwise programming, every processor (or processor family) had it's own assembler language.
+I use the plural here, because, like with bitwise programming, every processor (or processor family) had its own assembler language.
 Such “languages” allow programmers to use words instead of bit patterns for the instructions that the corresponding CPU supports.
 For example, to add the constant 4 to the value that is saved in the 123th memory cell, the